voidberg/instakobo/README.md

 While true, the Pocket integration lacks some important features:

 * It does not support tags, which is problematic when you have hundreds of articles.
-* You can't annotate articles.
+* You can't add highlights to articles.
+* It has issues with some long form articles.
+Particularly, most of the articles from [Atavist](https://magazine.atavist.com) end up with just the first half of their content.

 ## Getting started